 Getting Out of Jail

 When you are sent to jail, your turn ends.
 But don't worry, you won't be stuck in jail for long.
 When it's your turn again, you can choose one of four options to get out of jail:

 - You can pay the $50 fine.
 After paying, roll the dice and move your token as normal.

 - You can use a Get Out of Jail Free card if you own one.
 As with paying the fine, you can then roll the dice and move as normal.

-In any case, you cannot stay in jail more than three turns.
 If you fail to roll doubles on the third attempt, you must either pay the fine or play a Get Out of Jail Free card.
 If needed, you can sell houses, mortgage a property, or sell a property to raise the money for the fine.
 After paying the fine, you may move forward the number of spaces indicated by your failed attempt to roll doubles.

 Alternative Jail Rules for a Short Game of Monopoly

-If you are playing by the alternative "short game" rules, you must leave jail on your first turn.
+If you are playing by the alternative short game rules, you must leave jail on your first turn.
 This means you may immediately attempt to roll doubles, and failing a successful roll, you must pay the fine or use a Get Out of Jail Free card.